richard-scryber/PaperworkDayDocs/docs/templates/2_main_section.md

 # Section element, plus Main and Article elements
 {: .no_toc }

-Paperwork supports the use of the section, main and article element of the template to give structure to new pages along with different page size / proportions.
+Paperwork supports the use of the section, main and article element of the template to give structure to content along with different page size / proportions.

 By default the section element will force a new page (adding the document headers and footers as appropriate).
 Main and article will not be on a new page unless explicitly set.